PatelHarshitt/Helicopter-horror/README.md

-**HELICOPTER HORROR**  - game built using unity engine Welcome to an exhilarating adventure in our Flappy Bird-inspired game, featuring a helicopter navigating through a lush jungle environment.
+**HELICOPTER HORROR**  - game built using unity engine<br>

+Welcome to an exhilarating adventure in our Flappy Bird-inspired game, featuring a helicopter navigating through a lush jungle environment.<br>
 Your mission is to maneuver the helicopter skillfully to avoid various otherworldly obstacles.

-**Objective:** Guide the helicopter through a series of challenging obstacles without colliding with them or straying out of the visible area.
+**Objective:** Guide the helicopter through a series of challenging obstacles without colliding with them or straying out of the visible area. <br>
 **Scoring:** Earn points by successfully passing through obstacles.
-The more obstacles you pass, the higher your score.
+The more obstacles you pass, the higher your score.<br>
-**Game Over:** The game ends if the helicopter touches any obstacles or moves out of the screen view.
+**Game Over:** The game ends if the helicopter touches any obstacles or moves out of the screen view.<br>

 Some in Game screenshots from Windows build: